 Social isolation.
 People who hoard are typically socially withdrawn and isolated.
 In many cases, the hoarding leads to social isolation.
 But, on the other hand, some people may turn to the comfort of hoarding because they’re lonely.

-Like most obsessive behaviors, hoarding starts small like thinking the information in today's newspaper could be useful at some later date, and tomorrow's newspaper and the next day's and so on.
-Or they begin to wonder if she may have accidentally tossed something valuable in the trash can, and keeps that bag of trash just in case.
-Maybe a collection of books, or dogs, or records or mail, and living with them every day, so eases symptoms of anxiety that these things become indispensible -- sort of an extreme case of a favorite blanket or a grandmother's locket or the family photos on the wall.
+Like most obsessive behaviours, hoarding starts small like thinking the information in today’s newspaper could be useful at some later date, and tomorrow’s newspaper and the next day’s and so on.
+Or they begin to wonder if she may have accidentally tossed something valuable in the trash can and keeps that bag of trash just in case.
+Maybe a collection of books, or dogs, or records or mail, and living with them every day, so eases symptoms of anxiety that these things become indispensable — sort of an extreme case of a favourite blanket or a grandmother’s locket or the family photos on the wall.

 A hoarder might be afraid to waste anything.
 Or he may be such a perfectionist that he simply can’t start sorting through piles of useless things for fear he may not do it exactly right.
 Hoarding can be an indicator of an intense sense of responsibility or fear of making a mistake.